The GDST Minerva Prize is awarded for all-round achievement.

 If you are a student and would like more information about applying for the Minerva Prize, please speak to your Head of Sixth.
 Application details will be sent to schools in January and the winners will be announced in May of each year.

-In 2017 the judging committee were enormously impressed by all the candidates, but their unanimous decision was to award the prize of £500 to:
+The judging committee were enormously impressed by all the candidates, but their unanimous decision was to award the Minerva prize to two students this year:

 Lota Ugochukwu - Norwich High School for Girls

 Davina Nylander - Newcastle High School for Girls